Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 West Wyalong has 102 active public transport stops offering a mix of train and bus services.
-These are served by 18 routes providing 179 weekly passenger trips.
-Transport accessibility is excellent with residents typically living 149 meters from the nearest stop.
-In this residential area, most commute outward using cars (83%), followed by buses (9%) and walking (7%).
-On average, there are 1.4 vehicles per dwelling.
-According to the 2021 Census, only 8.4% of residents work from home, which may be influenced by COVID-19 conditions.
+These are covered by 18 routes providing 179 weekly passenger trips in total.
+Transport accessibility is excellent with residents on average 149 meters from the nearest stop.
+Most residents commute outward, with car being the dominant mode at 83%, followed by bus at 9% and walking at 7%.
+The average vehicle ownership per dwelling is 1.4.
+According to the 2021 Census, only 8.4% of residents work from home, which may reflect COVID-19 conditions.

-Each route averages 25 trips daily, resulting in approximately one weekly trip per stop.
+Service frequency averages 25 trips per day across all routes, equating to approximately one weekly trip per stop.
 The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport